jaedowning/personal-website/content/project/example/index.md

 slides: example
 ---

+Often in healthcare we want to know, how can we best predict a health outcome?

-For this project, we had longitudinal electronic health records of a large managed care organization, and I linked a probability survey of members with these records.
-Our goal was to understand if we could improve prediction of hypertension by adding the data we had from the survey.
+This is a project I did with Kaiser Permanente.
+I linked survey data with longitudinal electronic health records of some 50k patients.
+Our goal was to understand if adding in more variables could improve prediction of hypertension.
 The approach here is described in detail in the attached slides that I wrote in LaTeX.
 The analysis for this project was done using Stata MP.

 This is an illustration of a classic, parametric approach to prediction with use of ROC for regressions, and Harrell's C and Sommers D with survival analysis.
 Logistic regressions are (sometimes) enough.
-Fancy algorithms are only as good as the ability to interpret them.
+Fancy algorithms are fun, but are only as good as the ability to interpret them.

 I conducted logistic regressions (naive model and one that included the additional variables) to assess whether a patient got a hypertension diagnosis over their enrollment period.
 Then, I compared predictive ability of models with area under the ROC.
 The additional variables didn't add to the predictive performance of the naive model.